arangodb/velocypack/VelocyPack.md

 standard way to encode such an attribute name table is as a VPack array of strings as specified here.

-Objects can be stored sorted or unsorted.
-The sorted object variants need to store key/value pairs in order, sorted by bytewise comparions of the keys on each nesting level.
+Objects are always stored with sorted key/value pairs, sorted by bytewise comparions of the keys on each nesting level.
 Sorting has some overhead but will allow looking up keys in logarithmic time later.
-For the unsorted object variants, keys can be stored in arbitrary order, so key lookup later will require a linear search.
 Note that only the index table needs to be sorted, it is not required that the offsets in these tables are increasing.
 Since the index table resides after the actual subvalues, one can build up a complex VPack value by writing linearly.

 Example: the object `{"a": 12, "b": true, "c": "xyz"}` can have the hexdump: